 If you have kids, it can be tough to get out alone.
-But I can’t tell you how relaxing it is, to have packages delivered while they’re in school, and save that time to do other things.
+But I can’t tell you how relaxing it is, to have packages delivered while they’re in school, and save your weekends for things other than shopping.

 I use the free 2-day shipping with Amazon Prime, and it’s been a lifesaver.
-Prime does have other benefits, like free streaming movies, but if you still can’t justify the $119 per year, you can always do their Free 30-Day Trial, and cancel after the holiday.
+Prime has other benefits, like free streaming movies, but if you still can’t justify the $119 per year, you can always do their Free 30-Day Trial, and cancel after the holiday.